microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - none

 *parts:*
-- `headerSlot`

-- `rowsSlot`
+- none

 **Data grid row**
 - `<fast-data-grid-row>`

 *Attributes:*
-- `gridTemplateColumns`
+- `grid-template-columns`
 String that gets applied to the the css `gridTemplateColumns` attribute for the row.
+This is typically set by the parent grid.

+- `row-index`
+The index of the row in the parent grid.
+This is typically set by the parent grid.

+- `row-type`
+The row can either be either "default" or "header" type.
+This determines the type of cells the row generates.

 *properties:*
 - `rowData`
-The objects that contains the data to be displayed in this row.
+The object that contains the data to be displayed in this row.

-- `columnsData`
+- `columnDefinitions`
 An array of `ColumnDefinition` objects that define what columns will be displayed in the grid.
 The order of the columns determines their order in the grid.

 - `cellItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating cells by iterating over data.
-The default template uses `fast-data-grid-cell`, this is where authors change that.
+The default template uses `fast-data-grid-cell`, this is where authors can change that.

 *Slots:*
 - `default`